-Sheet metal fabrication requires specific forces to be applied to a piece of metal in order to change its geometry to a certain shape and thickness.
-When a certain amount of force is applied to the material, it causes it to deform to the point it can be stretched or bent in a wide range of complex shapes.
+Sheet metal fabrication requires specific force application to a piece of metal in order to change its geometry to a certain shape and thickness.
+When a certain amount of force is given to the material, it causes it to deform to the point it can stretch or bend in a wide range of complex shapes.
 The following are many processes that sheet metal forming includes:

 The process of bending a material results in both compression and tension in the sheet metal.
-Therefore, while the inside part of the sheet is going to shorten after being compressed, the external part will stretch to a certain length after experiencing tension.
+Therefore, while the inside part of the sheet is going to shorten after compression, the external part will stretch to a certain length after experiencing tension.

-When a piece of sheet metal is bent, due to the residual stresses in the material, the sheet will slightly spring back after it’s been exposed to a force that can cause it to bend.
+When a piece of sheet metal is bent, due to the residual stresses in the material, the sheet will slightly spring back after exposure to a force that can cause it to bend.
 Because of this slight recovery, the sheet needs to be over-bent to a certain extent in order to achieve the desired bend angle and bend radius.
 The final bend angle is going to be smaller, while the final bend radius is going to be larger.
-The initial bend to the final bend ratio is referred to as the springback factor and the amount of it varies based on certain factors, such as the initial bend radius, the bend angle, the bending operation and the material bent.
+The initial bend to the final bend ratio refers to as the spring back factor and the amount of it bases on certain factors, such as the initial bend radius, the bend angle, the bending operation and the material bent.

-In order to bend a sheet of metal, a special machine called a press brake is used.
-The press brake can be operated automatically or manually.
-In terms of size, press brakes are available in many sizes, ranging from twenty tons and up to two hundred tons, depending on the type of application they are used for.
-The press brake contains a die and a punch between which the sheet metal is located.
+In order to bend a sheet of metal, a special machine, a press brake works.
+The press brake works automatically or manually.
+In terms of size, press brakes are available in many sizes, ranging from twenty tons and up to two hundred tons, depending on the type of application.
+The press brake contains a die and a punch between which the sheet metal stays.

-The sheet is placed over the die while the back gauge holds it in place so it can be punched and eventually bent.
-If the machine is an automatic type, then a hydraulic ram is used in order to force the punch into the sheet.
-The depth is usually controlled very accurately in order to ensure that the user achieves the right bend.
-Standard tools are generally used for the die and punch, which translates into a lower production cost.
+The sheet lays over the die while the back gauge holds it in place so it can have a punch and eventually bend.
+If the machine is an automatic type, then a hydraulic ram uses in order to force the punch into the sheet.
+The depth is usually very accurate in order to ensure that the user achieves the right bend.
+Standard tools are generally useful for the die and punch, which translates into a lower production cost.